jawj/zapatos-docs/src/index.md

 await db.truncate('bankAccounts').run(pool);
 ```

 One context in which this may be useful is in emptying a testing database at the start of each test run.

+First, we list all our tables.
+Zapatos provides some [utility types](#utility-types) such as `AllBaseTables`, to help ensure that we don't forget any:

 ```typescript:noresult
 const allTables: s.AllBaseTables = [